kwiss/test/fullstack_1/level1/README.md

 We are only working on start and target.

-For each objective, its current_progress is calulated in percent thanks to the value of the associated `record` object.
+For each objective, its progress is calulated in percent thanks to the value of the associated `record` object.